Norman Hall (politician)

-Norman Hall (November 17, 1829 – September 29, 1917) was a Democratic member of the U.S. House of Representatives from Pennsylvania.
+Norman Hall (November 17, 1829 – September 29, 1917) was a 19th-century American businessman and politician who for one term was a Democratic member of the U.S. House of Representatives from Pennsylvania from 1887 to 1889.

 Biography

 Norman Hall was born on the Muncy Farms, near Halls Station, Pennsylvania.
 He was graduated from Dickinson College in Carlisle, Pennsylvania, in 1847.
 He was engaged in the iron business.

+Congress

 Hall was elected as a Democrat to the Fiftieth Congress.
 He was engaged in banking in Sharon, Pennsylvania.

+Retirement and death

 He retired from active business, and died in Sharon in 1917.
 Interment in Hall's Burying Ground in Halls Station.